 Although there are several benefits to building apps using hybrid frameworks, being aware of their limitations will help you make an informed decision and prepare an action plan for your app development.

 - Relying on 3rd party integrations.
 Being a web application at its core, a hybrid application requires integration with 3rd party systems, in order to access a native platform’s built-in features.

 - Necessity of a middle layer.
 In a native application, the developer can easily access the user’s calendar, media, or the Touch ID feature to build a more engaging customer experience.
-On the other hand, a hybrid app requires a middle layer that would enable it to build these capabilities and fully access the device’s features.
+On the other hand, a hybrid app requires a middle layer that would enable it to build these capabilities and fully access the mobile device’s features.
 You can usually accomplish this with specific plugins combined with custom development if an existing plugin does not cover the desired functionality.

 - High customization costs.
 The User Interface of a hybrid app has a couple of limitations, as it cannot fully take advantage of the native platform’s capabilities.
 Achieving a native app’s feel might involve extra customization that could add to your development effort, and therefore your costs.
-Offering an equally compelling and smooth experience on all platforms could mean a certain amount tweaks to find a balance and ensure consistency.
+Offering an equally compelling and smooth experience on multiple platforms could mean a certain amount of tweaks to find a balance and ensure consistency.

 - Slow performance for specific apps.
 Hybrid applications are known to be highly-performant with a couple of exceptions.
 In gaming apps or applications that use complex graphic elements, a hybrid app might take longer to load all its content.
 So, if you plan to launch an application that is content-oriented rather than graphics-oriented, the hybrid app will, without a doubt, meet your performance expectations.